SHS-Peb/portfolio.vite/README.md

-# Personal Portfolio Website
+# Learn HTML & CSS - Portfolio Website

 Welcome to my first final project from the **Learn HTML & CSS** course!

 This is a **single-page personal portfolio website** built from scratch using only **HTML** and **CSS**, with **Vite** as the development tool.

-The goal of this project is to apply everything I’ve learned — including semantic HTML, layout techniques, responsive design, and accessibility — in a real-world context.
+The goal of this project is to apply everything I’ve learned including semantic HTML, layout techniques, responsive design, and accessibility in a real-world context.

 ---